Find how much salt to add to pool with this Pool Salt Calculator. Know what is the ideal salt level for pool. and how many bags of salt for pool.

 The formula accounts for the relationship between pool volume, salt concentration (ppm), and the amount of salt in kilograms.

-Let's walk through an example of calculating salt requirements for a typical residential pool:
+Let's walk through an example of calculating pool salt requirements for a typical residential pool:

 A homeowner wants to adjust their pool's salt level: